lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 ```

 ## C.
-Now we'll compute the p-value and interpret its meaning.
+Now we'll compute the p-value and interpret its meaning. <br />
 **Remember the golden rule: When the p is low, we reject H0!**